 EGAL is driving a leadership movement to reimagine business for an equitable and inclusive society.

-Our work centers on providing hands-on education and learning opportunities, developing actionable resources and insights for leaders, and supporting academic research and business school faculty to advance diversity, equity and inclusion (DEI).
+- Supporting academic research and business school faculty to advance diversity, equity and inclusion (DEI)

 We recognize that DEI leadership training is desperately needed among business leaders.
 We want the rest of the world to see the value that we see in building and embedding DEI skills among all business leaders.